ProdigySim/pokespan-cards/README.md

 Install [this branch](https://github.com/AEPSchmitt/cards.py) of cards.py

 ## Running
-Edit `data/pokemon.csv` to change card titles and text
+Edit `data/cards.csv` to change texts and titles

 Then use
 ```